department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/VSA_Onboarding.md

 **Operation Lead Tasks**

 - [ ] Inform Practice Lead, Product Manager to trigger communication
+- [ ] Conduct VSA Program Overview Meeting
 - [ ] Update Org Chart and Share with New Hire
 - [ ] Add New Hire to #va-vsa
 - [ ] Send out org announcement on #va-vsa
 - [ ] Request New Hire to Complete Skills Matrix (GCIO only)
 - [ ] Add New Hire to Program-wide Meetings
+- [ ] Add New Hire to The Platform Newsletter (James Chaisa)

 **Practice Lead Tasks**
 - [ ] Send Intro Comms to New Hire
-- [ ] Practice-specific Onboarding Meeting with New Hire
+- [ ] Conduct Practice-specific Onboarding Meeting with New Hire
 - [ ] Add New Hire to Practice-specific meetings

 **Product Manager Tasks**

 - [ ] Send Intro Comms to New Hire
-- [ ] Intro Meeting with New Hire
+- [ ] Conduct Intro Meeting with New Hire
 - [ ] Add New Hire to Product team meetings